kapilash/ccs2cs/Manual.md

 ### PROLOGUE

-A **prologue** contains arbitrary C# code.
+The **prologue** contains arbitrary C# code.
 The text in this section is copied *verbatim* into the generated file.
-This section is typically used for comments, copyright info, *using* statements, namespace declarations and even ,if needed, writing wrapper types.
+This section is typically used for comments, copyright info, *using* statements, *namespace* declarations and such.

 ### CCS Types.